The Night Santa Went Crazy

 "The Night Santa Went Crazy" is an original song performed by "Weird Al" Yankovic.
 The black comedy Christmas song is performed as a pastiche of "Black Gold" by Soul Asylum.
 It has melodic references to "Black Gold", "Mama, I'm Coming Home" by Ozzy Osbourne, and "I Believe in Father Christmas" by Greg Lake.

 It is the twelfth and final track on the album Bad Hair Day, released as a single during the 1996 Christmas season.
-"The Night Santa Went Crazy" is on the compilation album The Essential "Weird Al" Yankovic.
+The "extra gory" version of the song appears on the compilation album The Essential "Weird Al" Yankovic.
 Both albums have received positive critical reviews.

 Lyrics

 The song starts with Santa's elves making Christmas presents for good, "Gentile" children.
 Suddenly, a drunken Santa bursts in with a rifle in his hand, and covered with ammunition "like a big, fat, drunk, disgruntled Yuletide Rambo".
 He says, "Merry Christmas to all, now you're all gonna die!"
 He proceeds to destroy half of the North Pole, hold the elves and helpers hostage, and kill most of his reindeer in various graphic, sadistic ways.
 The National Guard and FBI come to restore order.

 The song's epilogue has two different versions, with one version being called the "Extra Gory Version".
-In the original epilogue, the singer explains to Virginia that Santa was arrested and locked up in a federal prison, with the possibility of release for "good behavior in 700 more years."
-Meanwhile, the two surviving reindeer are coping with post-traumatic stress disorder, the elves get jobs working for the postal service, and Mrs. Claus negotiates film rights for the incident.
-In the Extra Gory Version of the song, the singer explains that Santa Claus is dead, as he was shot in the head by "some guy from the swat team", and that the children weren't getting any more presents while the elves had to "stand in line to file for unemployment."
+In the original epilogue, the singer explains to Virginia that Santa was arrested and locked up in a federal prison, with the possibility of release for good behavior in 700 years.
+Meanwhile, the two surviving reindeer, Vixen and Donner, are coping with post-traumatic stress disorder, the elves get jobs working for the postal service, and Mrs. Claus negotiates film rights for the incident.
+In the Extra Gory Version of the song, it is instead stated that Santa is killed by a SWAT officer, and with Christmas having effectively been ended altogether, the elves file for unemployment benefits.
+This version also references a quote from U.S. President Richard Nixon, saying "I guess they won't have the fat guy to kick around anymore".
 The singer surmises that Santa Claus had grown tired of only receiving milk and cookies for his work, concluded he was getting "gypped", and went postal because of it.

-Music Video

-An official music video for this song was made by TJ Morris.
-It parodied Rankin/Bass stop motion animation and recreates the lyrics of the song in graphic detail.
-The most noticeable difference between the lyrics and the events of the music video is that the epilogue has the Easter Bunny smuggle a metal file to Santa, allowing Santa to escape from prison.